Newton Hall, Frodsham, near Warrington, Cheshire

 The buildings have now been converted to private residential use.

-- Action For Children (formerly the National Children's Home) can provide access to care records for people who were adopted through the charity or who resided in one of its homes.
-Currently this service is only available to the individuals concerned and not to the descendents of deceased former residents.
+- Action For Children (formerly the National Children's Home).
+Can provide access to their own records for individuals who were adopted through the charity or who resided in one of its homes.
+Help also for those searching for family history information.
 Has school log book (October 1919 - October 1932) Archive reference SL319/1.

 - Urey, Gary The Newton Hall Story (1985, privately published)